 Researchers at Nagoya University in Japan have found that mastering material by developing your own competence is more effective than comparing your own performance to others.
 By striving for mastery, you avoid forgetting information and having issues recalling information later on.
 (Otherwise stated, you’re comparing your yesterday’s performance to your today’s performance.)

-If you are enrolled in my new 90-hour lactation-specific course, there are plenty of quiz questions and other learning activities to use.
+If you are enrolled in my 95-hour lactation-specific course, there are plenty of quiz questions and other learning activities to use.
 Even if you complete the course by May 29, all of those materials will remain in your account for several months, so use them again.
 And again!

 Take a review course and practice